Skip to main content

 Put in place a system* for managing information, including the clinical information system* (Outcome 5.1), that:

-- gives workers and others such as visiting health professionals, agency workers and contractors access to the right information at the right time
+• gives workers* and others such as visiting health professionals*, agency workers* and approved providers* access to the right information at the right time

-- enables older people to access the information they need to receive quality care* and services
+• enables older people, supporters and others they want to involve, to access the information they need to receive quality care* and services

 The information management system*, including the clinical information system*, should be digital where possible.
 This will be specific to each provider.
 There should always be ways to access critical information* when digital systems are offline.
 For example, you can: